UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/deaths.md

 Data on COVID-19 associated deaths in England are produced by Public Health England (PHE) from multiple sources linked to confirmed case data.
 Deaths newly reported each day cover the 24 hours up to 5pm on the previous day.

-Deaths are only included if the deceased had had a positive test for COVID-19.
-Data are presented both for the total number of positive cases that have died, however long after the test they died, and for those that died within 28 days of a positive test result.
+Deaths are only included if the deceased had had a positive test for COVID-19 and died within 28 days of the first positive test.

 Full details of the methodology are available on [GOV.UK](https://www.gov.uk/government/publications/phe-data-series-on-deaths-in-people-with-covid-19-technical-summary).

 #### Northern Ireland

 Data for Northern Ireland include all cases reported to the Public Health Agency (PHA) where the deceased had a positive test for COVID-19 and died within 28 days.
-COVID-19 may not have been the cause of death in some cases.
-Deaths caused by COVID-19 more than 28 days after the positive test are not included.
 PHA sources include reports by healthcare workers (eg Health and Social Care Trusts, GPs) and information from local laboratory reports.
 Deaths reported against each date cover the 24 hours up to 9:30am on the same day.

 #### Scotland

 Data for Scotland include deaths in all settings which have been registered with National Records of Scotland (NRS) where a laboratory confirmed report of COVID-19 in the 28 days prior to death exists.
-COVID-19 may not have been the cause of death in some cases.
-Deaths caused by COVID-19 more than 28 days after the positive test are not included.
 Deaths reported against each date cover the 24 hours up to 9:30am on the same day.

 #### Wales